elixir-cldr/cldr_messages/README.md

 Although `Gettext` supports pluralization for messages through the [Gettext.Plural module in Elixir](https://hexdocs.pm/gettext/Gettext.Plural.html) and the `Gettext` functions like `Gettext.ngettext/4`, the plural rules for a language have to be implemented for each message.
 Given the wide differences in how plural forms are structured in different languages this can be a material challenge.
 For example:

 * English has two plural forms: singular and plural
-* French applies the singular rule to two values and a plural form to larger groupings
+* French applies the singular rule to two values (0 and 1) and a plural form to larger groupings
 * Japanese does not differentiate
 * Russian has 4 categories
 * Arabic has 6 categories